awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.customenv.md

      repo_upgrade: none
    ```

    The *repository version number* is the year and month version in the AMI name\.
 For example, AMIs based on the March 2015 release of Amazon Linux have a repository version number `2015.03`\.
-For an Elastic Beanstalk image, this matches the date shown in the solution stack name for your [platform version](concepts.platforms.md)\.
+For an Elastic Beanstalk image, this matches the date shown in the solution stack name for your [platform version](concepts.platforms.md) based on Amazon Linux AMI \(preceding Amazon Linux 2\)\.
 **Note**
-These settings configure the lock\-on\-launch feature\.
-This causes the AMI to use a fixed, specific repository version when it launches, and disables the automatic installation of security updates\.
-Both are required to use a custom AMI with Elastic Beanstalk\.
+The `repo_releasever` setting configures the lock\-on\-launch feature for an Amazon Linux AMI\.
+This causes the AMI to use a fixed, specific repository version when it launches\.
+This feature isn't supported on Amazon Linux 2—don't specify it if your environment uses a current Amazon Linux 2 platform branch\.
+The setting is required if you're using a custom AMI with Elastic Beanstalk only on Amazon Linux AMI platform branches \(preceding Amazon Linux 2\)\.
+The `repo_upgrade` setting disables the automatic installation of security updates\.
+It's required to use a custom AMI with Elastic Beanstalk\.

 1. Proceed through the wizard to [launch the EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-an-instance.html)\.
 When prompted, select a key pair that you have access to so that you can connect to the instance for the next steps\.